Many consumers are unaware just how much they are affected by their credit score.

 A low credit score can be a result of negative credit but it can also be a result of the lack of positive revolving credit in your report.
 While you should always work on removing negative credit, adding positive credit can give your score a boost.
 The OpenSky® Secured Visa® Credit Card is a good choice for consumers looking to rebuild with a secured card.
 It has a low annual fee of $35.
 You can choose your credit limit from $200 to $3,000 and they report monthly to the three major credit bureaus.

 There is no credit check required for this secured credit card.
-For an unsecured credit card to build credit the FIT Mastercard® is a good choice because it reports monthly to all three major credit reporting agencies and perfect credit is not required for approval.
+For an unsecured credit card to build credit the First Digital Mastercard® is a good choice because it reports monthly to all three major credit reporting agencies and perfect credit is not required for approval.

 Authorized user credit is another way to add positive credit to your reports.
 Becoming an authorized user on someone’s credit account who has a good payment history will add that good credit account to your credit history.
 A co-signer on a loan or credit card is another option for adding positive credit as long as you maintain a good payment history.